Before you start / Zulassung zur Promotion

-Important: All foreign graduates certificates and qualifications have to be checked by the Dekanat, which may take 4 to 8 weeks.
+Important: All foreign graduates certificates and qualifications have to be checked by the PhD office, which may take a few weeks.

-Graduate AcademyPlease visit the website of the Graduate Academy for further information about your PhD in Heidelberg.
+Graduate AcademyPlease visit the websites Doctoral studies in Heidelberg and Graduate Academy for further information about your PhD in Heidelberg.
 The Graduate Academy provides services and support on many important topics pertaining to your doctoral studies, for example: